 Filters are designed to help filter out dirt and grime from the water as you sit and soak or splash about.
 By catching dirt as the water is pumped through the system, filter cartridges are a key factor in helping to extend the lifespan of your Steel-Framed Pool or Outdoor Spa.

 You should consider either cleaning your filters at after each use, or at least every 3 days if not used as frequently.
 All you need to do is wash them off to clean away the dirt.
 Depending on the intensity of use, old filters should be changed every few weeks or less.
 The more often you use your Spa of Pool, the more often you should clean and replace the filters.
 If you notice that the filters have become hard or discoloured, we suggest changing them immediately - failure to do so could result in them becoming cloggged and restricting the water flow.

 Top Tip - By ensuring that you shower and rinse off any natural oils, deodrants, and moisturisers before you dip into the Pool or Spa will help your filters last a little longer, as well as help to reduce the amount of Chemicals you end up adding to treat the water.

 After some Non-Chemical advice when it comes to caring for your Pool or Spa?
-Why not opt for a practical tools set like the Canadian Spa Cleaning Spa Ball or the CleverSpa® Sponge.
+Why not opt for a practical tools set like a cleaning ball or sponge.
 Designed to help you clean, protect, and care for an array of surfaces with ease, these durable and specially designed cleaning tools are perfect for wiping down sides, cleaning base layers, and even for use when collecting floating debris.